mahavedalla/mahavedalla/docs/questions/tapas/did-the-buddha-dispraise-all-asceticism.md

-# Did the Buddha dispraise all asceticism?
+Question: Did the Buddha dispraise all asceticism?
 Answer in Brief: -
  Category: Tapas
 Sutta References: AN 10.94; MN 5; AN 1.387-381